AlexBestoso/wfparse/README.md

 sample usage:

-To generate useable glut buffers
+To generate javascript classes for use in WebGl, contains material and formatted vertex data, run:
 <code>./wfparse ./experiment.obj --buf-gen --format=vnt --javascript</code>

 To enumerate object data